 64%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a solid reference skill for Dojo configuration with excellent actionability—every configuration scenario has concrete, copy-paste ready TOML examples.
-The main weaknesses are the length (could benefit from splitting detailed examples into reference files) and the lack of explicit validation steps after configuration changes.
-Some introductory sections add little value and could be trimmed.
+This is a solid reference skill for Dojo configuration management with excellent actionability—every configuration scenario includes complete, copy-paste ready TOML examples.
+The main weaknesses are the length (could benefit from splitting detailed examples into separate files) and the lack of validation steps after configuration changes.
+Some introductory sections add unnecessary tokens without providing value to Claude.

 Suggestions

-Add a validation step after configuration changes, e.g., 'Run `sozo build` to verify your configuration is valid before deploying'
+Add a validation step after configuration changes, e.g., 'Run `sozo build` to verify configuration is valid before proceeding to deployment.'

-Move the full environment examples (dev/production) and dependency examples to a separate reference file to reduce the main skill's length
+Move the full environment examples (Development and Production) and the detailed dependency examples into a separate CONFIGURATION_EXAMPLES.md file, keeping only the essential patterns inline.

 | Dimension | Reasoning | Score |